11 Most Popular Australian Dog Breeds

 3. Australian Staghound

-The Staghound is a popular Australian dog breeds because of its hunting skills.
+The Staghound is a popular Australian dog breed because of its hunting skills.
 This breed is part of the Hound group and was originally bred to hunt deer and other game.
 The Staghound can stand up to 27 inches tall at the shoulder and weigh up to 100 pounds.

 This breed is also known for being independent, loyal, and affectionate with its family.
 Training this breed requires patience because they are stubborn and can be dominant.